mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

-It is recommended to use ``https://accounts.google.com/o/oauth2/v2/auth`` as the Auth Endpoint.
+We recommend you use ``https://accounts.google.com/o/oauth2/v2/auth`` as the Auth Endpoint.
 Otherwise, enter a custom endpoint in ``config.json`` with HTTP or HTTPS depending on how your server is configured.

 +---------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"AuthEndpoint": "https://accounts.google.com/o/oauth2/v2/auth"`` with string input. |